 In November 2003, the EITF reached an interim consensus on EITF No. 03-01, "The Meaning of Other-Than-Temporary Impairment and its Application to Certain Investments," to require additional disclosure requirements for securities classified as available-for-sale or held-to-maturity for fiscal years ending after December 15, 2003.
 In March 2004, the EITF reached a final consensus on this Issue, to provide additional guidance which companies must follow in determining whether investment securities have an impairment which should be considered other-than-temporary.
 The guidance is applicable for reporting periods after June 15, 2004.
-Adoption of the consensus did not have a significant impact on the carrying value of its investments at July 30, 2004.
-The Company will continue to monitor the carrying value of its investments under this new guidance in fiscal 2005.
+Adoption of the consensus did not have a significant impact on the carrying value of its investments at October 29, 2004.
+The Company will continue to monitor the carrying value of its investments under this new guidance.
+On September 30, 2004, the FASB issued FSP (FASB Staff Position) EITF Issue 03-1-a to delay the effective date for the measurement and recognition guidance contained in EITF 03-01 until further guidance is issued.